centreon/centreon-collect/gorgone/docs/modules/centreon/statistics.md

 ## Description

 This module aims to deal with statistics collection of Centreon Engine and Broker.
+It require action module to be configured on each poller and on the central.

 ## Configuration